 In December 2020, the Heads unanimously agreed to five principles that should guide departments in the planning and delivery of the fieldwork provision for all undergraduate geography programmes.
 The intent of these principles is not to limit fieldwork opportunities - these are fundamental to a geographical education - but rather to ensure that departments develop their fieldwork programmes in ways which maximise the benefits of field education and minimise the disbenefits.
 The principles apply at programme, not module, level.
 Implementation should be guided by evidence and good practices.

 Geography Programmes are encouraged to sign up to these principles to commit their support to the delivery of high quality and sustainable fieldwork for future generations of undergraduate students.
 In implementing these principles, the approach to decision making and annual monitoring should be transparent to all those involved, students and staff, and include a commitment to demonstrable improvement over time.
+Click here to see a list of university departments that have committed to the undergraduate fieldwork principles.

 Extended, in-depth engagement in the field with a diversity of spaces and places is an important mode of geographical learning, and can enhance students cultural and social capital, and their employability.
 Taught fieldwork is required as an element of an undergraduate degree in Geography by the QAA Subject Benchmark Statement.
 Programmes should aspire to extend the benefits of field learning to all students through the development of well-designed and appropriately supported field experiences.